hengestone/lua-siml/README.md

 ## About

 Lua Siml is an implementation of the [Slim](http://slim-lang.info) markup language for Lua.
-I't based on [Lua Haml](http://haml.info), hence the name.
+It's based on [Lua Haml](http://haml.info), hence the name.
 There may be some artifacts of Haml left in the code that are not quite compatible with the Slim language.

 Slim language documentation can be found [here](http://www.rubydoc.info/gems/slim/frames).